kleinfreund/kleinfreund.de/en/_posts/2014-07-20-jekyll-front-matter-defaults.md

 ---
 date: 2014-07-20 17:03:33
 title: "Jekyll: Front Matter Defaults"
+tags:
+- dev
+- jekyll
 ---
-With [Jekyll 2.0.0](http://jekyllrb.com/news/2014/05/06/jekyll-turns-2-0-0/) one can set default values for the Front Matter.
-This is true for collections and categories since [2.1.0](http://jekyllrb.com/news/2014/06/28/jekyll-turns-21-i-mean-2-1-0/) as well.
+With [Jekyll 2](http://jekyllrb.com/news/2014/05/06/jekyll-turns-2-0-0/) one can set default values for the front matter.
+Hooray!
+No more layout and language settings on posts for me.

-<p class="block-note">Because GitHub Pages isn’t running on 2.1 (<a href="https://github.com/github/pages-gem/pull/75">status</a>) yet, one has to compile locally to be able to set Front Matter defaults.</p>

-### My Defaults
+## My Defaults

 We go from the rough things to the fine details.
 At first I set the default layout and language for everything.
 Basically, `path: ""` says _“Take all the things!”_.